-Grantees shall report to CIRM publications, inventions, patent applications, licensing and invention utilization activities that result from CIRM funding.
-Specific reporting requirements are detailed in the CIRM Intellectual Property and Revenue Sharing Requirements for For-Profit Organizations (Appendix B).
+Grantees may also be required to report to CIRM publications, inventions, patent applications, licensing and invention utilization activities that result from CIRM funding.
+Specific reporting requirements related to these areas may be found in regulations adopted by the ICOC governing intellectual property for non-profit organizations.